phillycommunitywireless/phillycommunitywireless/content/en/about.md

 ### Leaves

 The “leaves” of the PCW consist of mesh kits donated to community members.
 Families and individuals living in the vicinity of the anchor antennas will apply to receive free home installation kits, purchased by PCW.
 The kits consist of an indoor mesh antenna, router, and ethernet cables.
 This phase of the project will involve community outreach and coordination.
-The PCW will draw on educational materials, tutorials, and other resources that have been developed for similar hardware by community technology groups like Open Technology Institute, Detroit Community Technology Project, and Community Tech NY.
+PCW has drawn on educational materials, tutorials, and other resources that have been developed for similar hardware by community technology groups like Open Technology Institute, Detroit Community Technology Project, and Community Tech NY.

-PCW members have tested these hardware kits in their own homes and have been able to provide connections to several neighbors from one kit.
-Colleagues in Baltimore at Project WAVES and the Digital Harbor Foundation report that each mesh antenna in the home can provide reliable Internet access to at least the two neighboring row homes on each side of the initial house.

-Each kit costs roughly $200 and can connect three homes to the Internet at 25 MB/s speeds for as long as the hardware is plugged in.

-## What We Need {#involvement}
+## What We Need

 We are currently seeking community organizations and building owners in the Fairhill and Kensington neighborhoods who are willing to host network antennas on their rooftops, and to conduct community outreach about this free network connection.